atillaoezdemir/DancingPipe/frontend/OrganUI/README.md

 However, if you want to deploy an updated version on the virtual machine do the following steps:

-- To prepare your application for deployment on a production server, such as a virtual machine, use:
+- To prepare application for deployment on a production server, such as a virtual machine, use:
   ```bash
   ng build --configuration production
   ```
   This command creates an optimized build suitable for production environments.
 - Copy the contents of the `dist/` directory to the virtual server machine.
-- Configure the application using the Internet Information Services (IIS) on your server.
+- Configure the application using the Internet Information Services (IIS) on server.

 ## Configuring Production Environment in Angular